 So instead we make a mark on the loaf with the knife, in the area where one plans to make the first cut (somewhere on the middle part of the loaf).
 This way we are minimizing the time between the blessing and consumption, for there's no need now to think where to start slicing.
 After the blessing, one should make the first cut in the general area of the marking, but need not seek out the exact spot.

-Usually it's the host who recites the blessing aloud and breaks the bread, though if he wishes, he may honor someone else to do this.
+Usually it's the host who recites the blessing aloud and breaks the bread.
+However, this honor can be given to someone else.
 It is customary to wait for all the assembled to wash their hands before reciting the blessing.

 All the assembled listen to the blessing and respond "Amen."
 If they have not talked before they receive their bread, they may eat without saying their own blessing—as they have fulfilled their obligation by hearing the blessing from the host.
 If they did talk in the interim, they must recite their own blessing.
 The Chabad custom is for the assembled to always make their own blessings.